Applied Behavior Analysis Graduate Certificate

 All courses are offered online.
 The first course in the sequence, PSY 522, starts in the fall.

 The application deadline is June 1, though applications may be considered after that date.
-The $30 nonrefundable application fee is waived if the applicant has previously applied to Grand Valley State University.
+The $30 nonrefundable application fee is waived if the applicant has previously applied to GVSU.

-2. Students admitted to the GVSU school psychology graduate program are automatically admitted to the ABA graduate certificate program.
+2. Students in the GVSU school psychology graduate program are automatically admitted to the ABA graduate certificate program.

 When you became a Laker, you opened up a lifetime of learning, and now alumni like you can use your Laker Lifetime Learning (L3) account for classes that provide greater knowledge and new skills.
 Your account is waiting for you to use for future classes at GVSU.
 All you have to do is click on the button below to find out more.Find Out More About Your Laker Lifetime Learning Account (L3)